+We all want to keep our money ‘mine’y.
 The last thing you want while overseas is for any of your valuables (including your travel money and bank cards) to be taken from you.
-Not only is it a huge inconvenience on your trip, but can leave you feeling very vulnerable, unsafe and with a bad association against that destination or experience.
+Not only is it a costly inconvenience, it can leave you feeling stressed and unsafe – potentially ruining your trip.

 1. The Inside Job

-Believe it or not, internal clothing pockets can provide a use other than just a storage spot for a tissue!!
-It’s often a sneaky and secure place to store basic valuables including cash and your pre-paid travel money cards.
+Believe it or not, an inside pocket on a coat can house more than a dirty hanky.
+In fact, it’s a sneaky and secure place to store basic valuables – including cash and your pre-paid travel money cards.

-Whatever you do, remember you take your cash out of your jacket before you wash it, or leave it unattended at a restaurant etc!
+Remember: Take your cash out of your jacket before you wash it or leave it unattended at a restaurant.

 2. Divide and Conquer!

-This one may seem obvious….. but always avoid storing all of your money in one place if you can.
-If you trust your hotel/resort/backpackers – you may have the option to leave a portion of your cash/valuables in a safe in your room, or locked in your suitcase while you do day trips.
-While you’re out and about, divide your money between your wallets, a hidden pouch or split with a travelling partner.
+While you’re out and about, divide your money between your wallets, a hidden pouch or split it with a travelling partner.
 This way, should anything happen while you’re out for the day, you should have money left elsewhere to rely on.

 3. Hidden Figures

-Hidden money bags are a great way of hiding your money on body as most tend to be flat, so you can strap them underneath your clothing with ease leaving it out of sight, out of mind!
-You can wear your money belt in many different ways e.g across your chest, around your waist, or even, around your neck.
-Money bags aren’t just for money; it’s a great place to store your passport and any important travel documentation.
+Hidden money bags offer a great way to hide your money.
+You can wear your money belt many different ways (e.g. across your chest, around your waist, or even around your neck).
+And yes they’re called ‘money’ bags, but they aren’t just for money.
+They’re also a great place to store your passport and any important travel documentation.

 4. Play Dumb

-Fanny pack, external money belt, bum bag – whatever you’d like to call it, this old school cash carrying invention is coming BACK in fashion, especially for festival goers.
-Essentially this piece is just like a money belt, except it’s often larger and is placed outside of your clothes and around your waist with a pouch at the front.
+This pouch is similar to a money belt, except it’s often larger and placed outside of your clothes and around your waist.
 If you’re the type of person who likes to see their wallet, this could work for you.
-Glance down and it’s there – and, it’s relatively obvious should someone reach for your waist and unzip it.
+Glance down and it’s there – and it’s relatively obvious should a potential thief reach for your waist.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.